Outex products are built to last. When properly maintained all of our components can last as long as your camera equipment.

 For a short term, water resistant and possibly waterproof solution, you can try tape on both sides (inside & out), such as Gorilla Tape (image below).
 Cut patches to apply inside & outside of the trouble area, trying to keep the original cover sealed within it.

-You can also try using silicone glue (the kitchen & bath type), allowing it to dry (cure/vulcanize) for 24hrs.
+You can also try using silicone adhesive or glue (the kitchen & bath type), allowing it to dry (cure/vulcanize) for 24hrs.
+There are several types depending on your country of origin.
+For example, this Silicone Tent Sealant Seam Grip adhesive is endorsed by some of our EU customers.

 None of these solutions are permanent.
 For that please purchase a replacement cover.
 These limited solutions may buy you some time until you replace it.
 We cannot recommend specific brands or guarantee results as solutions and brands vary from country to country and come in different compositions.